Did you know that there are things that you do to help but most likely are actually making your wife crazy. Let me help you out a bit.

 2. When you don’t balance your hobbies and personal life well.

 We all need a place to de-stress or have for ourselves in the busy chaos of this world.
 There’s nothing wrong with a hobby but a hobby can become unhealthy for any relationship when it starts to consume too much time.
-Playing video games or golfing all day on a Saturday, every Saturday, probably isn’t the best way to spend the limited free time you have.
+Playing video games or golfing all day on a Saturday, every Saturday, probably isn’t the best way to spend the limited free time you have and definitely will make your wife crazy.
 Or plopping onto your recliner and flipping on the TV as soon as you get home every night until you go to bed isn’t considered time well spent.
 If you’ve found a hobby you enjoy, make sure it doesn’t get in the way of your relationships with your spouse or family.
 Find healthy ways to manage it and put your family first.

 3. Asking for a compliment.